-1. St. James' CE Primary School will appoint a Designated Safeguarding Lead who is a senior member of staff from our leadership team, who has responsibility for safeguarding and child protection.
-This should be explicit in the role-holder's job description in line with Annex C of Keeping Children Safe in Education 2022.
+Appointing a Designated Safeguarding Lead who is a senior member of staff from our leadership team, who has responsibility for safeguarding and child protection.
+This should be explicit in the role-holders job description in line with Annex C of Keeping Children Safe in Education 2023.